edibotopic/edibotopic-website/content/notes/blockers.md

 I am unsure how far the notion of the epistemological obstacle extends.

-Of course there are the mundane "blockers" of the corporate or bureaucratic variety.
+Of course there are the mundane _procedural_ blockers of the corporate variety.
 Someone can't complete a task because another person didn't complete their own task.
 A chain of dependencies.

-Then there are the more interesting varieties, like the [emotional blockers](https://www.todepond.com/report/arroost/) that prevent us from creating art or expressing ourselves.
+Then there are the [emotional blockers](https://www.todepond.com/report/arroost/) that prevent us from creating art or expressing ourselves.

-Even if metaphors can obscure the truth they are often a pragmatic device, turning us towards new possibilities.
+While metaphors can obscure the truth they are often a pragmatic device, turning us towards different possibilities, including new sources of truth.
 This is certainly the case in art but also the exploratory phase of science.

-There is the general class of blockers, which inhibit, constrain, redirect, but also the particular ways that we must contend with each.

 ### References